ThomasWagner-dev/Pungeon/README.md

 Project created with:
 Java 11
 Greenfoot: 3.6.0
+Python 3.9.0

 ## Setup
 Download the game.jar file.
 Install Java 11 from ****.
 Run the game.jar file.
+Yeah....
+No!

+## Addon scripts
+The addonscripts (mapbuilder, nbt_injector) are scripts, written in python.
+They are NOT required for the game to work, but are tools for the devs and modders to create new weapons, maps etc. more easily.

+## data.nbt
+the file data.nbt stores all data except save files.
+This includes weapons, items, enemies, the world and a lot more.
+NBT or Named Binary Tag is a file format used by the game Minecraft and can be opened using an nbtexplorer such as [NBTExplorer](https://github.com/jaquadro/NBTExplorer/releases/tag/v2.8.0-win)

 ## Contributers
 -Thomas Wagner